Say thank you in French + examples

 When merci means "yes"

-Thank you can be used to accept a physical thing, such as a drink or extra lasagna.
+Thank you can be used to accept something physical, like a drink or extra lasagne.
 For example:

 Using merci (thank you) in this situation can lead to ambiguity.
 The gesture is important because it will help the other person understand the answer, which will be "yes" in the vast majority of cases.
 To refuse and avoid any ambiguity, say “non, merci” (no, thank you).